ktorio/ktor-samples/deployment/google-appengine-standard/README.md

 mvn appengine:run
 ```

-And navigate to [http://localhost:8080/](http://localhost:8080/) to see the home page.
+And navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.

 ## Deploying